 Step 1 — Run a fourteen-day inventory sprint

-Shadow AI appears when people optimize for speed.
+Shadow AI appears when people optimise for speed.
 Your job is not to ban tools; it is to make usage legible.

 - Post a short internal form: tool name, use case, data types, paying customer or not